Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ### Install Dependencies

-The repository contains both `pyproject.toml` and `uv.lock`.
+I use `pyproject.toml` to define the project and its dependencies, while `uv.lock` pins the exact versions used in the environment.

-Install the locked dependencies with:
+Install the dependencies with:

 ```bash
 uv sync